Gift-Ojeabulu/Infobip-Mini-Project/InfobipWhatsapp/README.md

 SENDER : Registered WhatsApp sender number.
 Must be in international format.

 RECIPIENT : Message recipient phone number.
-Note that during the trial you can only send messages to the mobile number you connected to the sandbox.
+Note that during the trial you can only send messages to the mobile number you connected.

 ## Links